frumbert/wp2moodle--wordpress-/README.md

 E-Commerce integration (New!)
 ----------------------
-This plugin automatically integrates with MarketPress.
+This plugin automatically integrates with MarketPress and WooCommerce.
 All you need to do is upload a text file as your digital download that contains the group and/or cohort names you want the user to enrol into, and it's business as usual.
-So you might have a file called "HistoryCourse-wp2moodle.txt" which contains the following lines:
+So you might have a file called "HistoryCourse-wp2moodle.txt" which contains your passthrough parameters, for instance:

     cohort=History101
     group=semester2_2015
+    course=abc123

 Upload this file as your digital download, and that's all.
 A sale will cause a 301 redirect to the configured Moodle server with the SSO token.